Germán Figueroa: Personal life

-Figueroa is married to former professional wrestler Verónica Polera, also known under her ring name Habana.
+Figueroa is married to former professional wrestler Verónica Polera, also known under her ring name La Reina Habana.
 The couple married on an event of the International Wrestling Association which was aired in the promotion's weekly television program.
 Figueroa has five children, a fifteen-year-old and eleven-year-old son and seven-year-old daughter with his current wife Havana and two other from a previous marriage.

 In his youth, Figueroa had a brief career as a professional basketball player, making appearances for the Maratonistas de Coamo of the Baloncesto Superior Nacional (BSN).

-Figueroa was arrested on May 23, 2007 for missing a child-support payment, he was released on May 30, 2007 after part of the alimony money was lent by his best friend Jorge Maldonado (Rico Casanova).
+Figueroa was arrested on May 23, 2007, for missing a child-support payment, he was released on May 30, 2007, after part of the alimony money was lent by his best friend Jorge Maldonado (Rico Casanova).

-On June 22, 2007 Figueroa was jailed after he supposedly twisted Polera's arm and squeezed her neck.
+On June 22, 2007, Figueroa was jailed after he supposedly twisted Polera's arm and squeezed her neck.
 According to the official report the couple were traveling through the road numbered 861 in the San Fernando sector of Bayamón, Puerto Rico when the incident happened.
 Following the aggression Polera sought refuge in the police headquarters located in West Bayamón.

 Polera was attended by medical personnel in the Center of Diagnosis and Treatment of Bayamón.
 According to Héctor Rivera Sánchez who served as prosecutor in the case Polera had bruises in her neck.
 Figueroa was subsequently arrested after judge Milagros Muñiz determined there was cause for his arrest.
 Figueroa did not present any resistance at the moment of his arrest, Muniz established the bail amount at eight thousand dollars which he paid being released later that evening.
-Following this event, a preliminary court hearing was scheduled for July 11, 2007 to determine a sentence regarding this case.
+Following this event, a preliminary court hearing was scheduled for July 11, 2007, to determine a sentence regarding this case.
 The case was attended on October 10, 2007, in the hearing Figueroa pleaded guilty on domestic violence charges and the sentence involved him participating in a detour program for a period of a year.

-On November 16, 2014 German introduced his son Alex Figueroa into the business at LWA (a promotion in Connecticut that later fell due to complications).
+On November 16, 2014, German introduced his son Alex Figueroa into the business at LWA (a promotion in Connecticut that later fell due to complications).
 Under the ring name of his father Apolo jr and continuing his training at PWA CT< Apolo Jr traveled with his father to wrestle in various promotions together such as WWC and WWL in Puerto Rico, WXW in Florida and many more shows around the states. residing in Florida Apolo Jr now is under the training of Afa The Wild Samoan at The Wild Samoan Pro Wrestling Training Center and Pro Wrestling 2.0 with Alex Pourteau.
 Apolo Jr continues to wrestle successfully in various promotions all over the states under his new Dark/Chaotic persona "The Maker Of Chaos" Apolo Jr/Alex Misery.